presentcompany/next-ts-boilerplate/README.md

 To get started:

+- Create your own `env` file.
+An example is provided in `.env.sample`
 - Run `nvm use` to ensure you're running the correct Node version
 - Run `yarn` to install dependencies
+- If Husky doesn't exist, run `husky:init` and `husky:prepare`
-- After dependencies have been installed, run `yarn dev` to get it up and running locally
+- After that, run `yarn dev` to get it up and running locally

 ## Scripts